-Graph No.12: Percentage of religious beliefs in the sample population amongst this population in Tehran, Mashad and Isfahan.
+Graph No.12 shows the prevalence of religious beliefs amongst this population in Tehran, Mashad and Isfahan.
 Based on the graph, 14.28 of homosexuals in Tehran, 33.3% in Mashhad and 20% in Isfahan believe in religious concepts such as God, and in religious rituals such as prayer and fasting.
 This data indicates that the homosexuals in Mashhad have stronger religious beliefs, as religious upbringings and socialization is more prevalent in this city.
 Isfahan and Tehran are more modern with less traditional and religious beliefs.